 We propose to build and operate a fully functional micromobility research testbed, comprising of dockless e-scooter vehicles, on the UTSA Main and Downtown campuses.
 This will enable us to (i) offer loanable/rentable micromobility vehicles, which are customized for data collection, to the university population, and (ii) setup back-end services to facilitate vehicle fleet management, remote vehicle sensor customization and research data collection, archival and sharing.

 Acquisition: Several different hardware needs to be acquired for development and deployment of ScooterLab.
 First, a fleet of popular off-the-shelf micromobility vehicles, more specifically dock-less two-wheeled chargeable electric scooters, will be purchased.
 We will prototype and test few different e-scooter makes and models before ordering an entire fleet.
 To control the e-scooter renting and riding functionalities a Raspberry Pi Compute Module along with a custom expansion board based unit will be installed to each scooter which will act as the Wireless Base Station Computer (WBSC).
-Accordingly, the custom expansion board will integrate an extensive suite of sensors (such as motion, orientation, location, acoustic, pressure, and light sensors) and a set of actuators (such electronic relays, and audio and light based actuators).
-The custom expansion board will also integrate a 3G/4G cellular radio and an 802.11n/ac Wi-Fi radio to enable wireless communication with the Fleet Controller.
+Accordingly, the custom expansion board will integrate an extensive suite of sensors (such as motion, orientation, location, acoustic, pressure, and light sensors) and a set of actuators (such electronic relays, and audio and light based actuators). to enable wireless communication with the Fleet Controller.
 In addition to this, we also plan to acquire several high-end data servers.
 One will be used as the Fleet Controller (with high-speed (1Gbps or more) network connectivity).
 Another server will host the Research Activities Management Portal, which will require very high computational capabilities (with high end CPUs, GPUs and PCIe accelerator cards with Tensor cores, and a fast SSD-based data storage pool).
 Both of these servers will be hosted in UTSA's Research Data Center.
 A third back-up server will be employed for data loss prevention and will be hosted in the UTSA Downtown campus.

 Development and Vehicle Modifications: Significant hardware development tasks will be done as part of designing the custom expansion board for Raspberry Pi Compute Module, and interfacing both to form the WBSC.
 The first developmental task will be to study and tap in to the riding controls of the e-scooter, such as acceleration and top speed.
 This will allow us (via the WBSC) to activate the e-scooters when a rider unlocks it for a trip (through a smartphone application), and deactivate the e-scooter after the trip ends.
 The second developmental task of retrofitting the WBSC and off-board sensors and actuators will also require careful hardware engineering and modifications, so as not to interfere with the e-scooter's design and mechanics.
 If deemed necessary, we will also apply for safety certification of the customized e-scooters from regulative agencies, such as the Texas Department of Public Safety.